-The test fee is \$30.
+The TSI test is given in two parts: ELAR (Reading, Writing and Essay) and MATH skills.
+The test fee for each part is \$15.
 Testing dates are available through the WTC Counseling and Advising Office.

 TSI Testing Exemptions

 The following students are exempt from Basic Skills Testing: